hannah416/G3/G3- miniproject1.md

 - 5th~6th graders
 - Intermediate-Low level

-## 🔹 step ① The teacher shows the presentation (One of the Genially's templates - presentation template)
+## 🔹 Step ① The teacher shows the presentation
+(Use one of the Genially's templates - presentation template)

 ![presentation1](https://github.com/hannah416/G3/assets/162323285/20a9e400-6f17-4dd7-8817-ac64f79cd6a5)

 ![presentation2](https://github.com/hannah416/G3/assets/162323285/fcbedf60-4fb7-4a9b-9acf-9e80618ebefb)

-## 🔹 step ② After a quick review of the presentation, the teacher makes the students sit in groups of 4 students and explains about the Poster Day project
+## 🔹 Step ② After a quick review of the presentation, the teacher makes the students sit in groups of 4 students and explains about the Poster Day project
+(Not using Genially, just in class..

 - Each group of 4 students will discuss which planet was most interesting
 - The teacher helps the groups choose 1 out of 8 planets not to be overlapped and tells the students to brainstorm for their posters